reuters-graphics/prison-heat-records/README.md

 Each page of the PDF was uploaded to Gemini 2.5 Pro along with a set of detailed instructions for data extraction.
 The AI-extracted data was then manually cleaned and merged into a single dataset.
 We further filtered this dataset to include internally recorded temperatures from June through August 2024, can be found here.

+## Folder structure

+Temperatures :
+* an R script that cleans the data
+* an `original/` folder that contains original data as provided by the city.
+* an `intermediate/` folder - if we did any manual data cleaning.
+This folder contains data after the manual data cleaning step (e.g. an `xlsx` sheet into which data from a pdf was copied).
+* a `final/` folder that contains data output of the cleaning script, with columns described by the data dictionary below.

 ## Contribution
 All data and methodology are publicly available for use.